For today’s enterprise, maintaining an arsenal of effective network tools is all about access.

 The problem is, most companies don’t appreciate the differences between these two methods, as well as the implications they’ll have for employees and overall company security.

 What is federated identity and how does it work?
 How does it differ from SSO?

 What are the risks and benefits involved with these methods of digital access?

 In the early days of the internet, the web’s infrastructure was not built to accommodate diversified identities.
-Multiple logins by a single digital identity was considered something to avoid from a cyber security perspective.
+Multiple logins by a single digital identity were considered something to avoid from a cybersecurity perspective.
 Which it indeed is.

 Enter Single Sign On (SSO).

 SSO is a simple yet vital function that allows multiple web applications to be accessed simultaneously.
 It’s what lets you, for instance, browse your Gmail account in one tab and open YouTube in another.
 It is also the tool in which web services grant you access to different sections in the same broader account.
 Consider online banking for instance.
 A user can typically move from their checking account to a savings account without re-entering login credentials, even though these two accounts are very distinct.
 When online bank clients click on another section of their accounts, the site re-authenticates them using the same credentials entered during the original login.